ghc-proposals/ghc-proposals/proposals/0000-language-editions.rst

 some of the language editions I'm proposing:

-* ``Stable2024``: Code compiled in the ``Stable2024`` edition will be expected to compile (assuming stability of libraries) for 6 years, until the beginning of 2030.
+* ``Stable2024``: Code compiled in the ``Stable2024`` edition will be expected to compile (assuming stability of libraries) under that same language edition on all GHCs release for 6 years, until the beginning of 2030.
+(We may end up falling short of this expectation in corner cases, but it will remain a reasonable expectation to have.)

 * ``Experimental2024``: Switching to the ``Experimental`` series of editions gives you access to experimental features of GHC, which might